Sabicool/Medicine/01 Disciplines/Cardiology/Conditions/Hypertension.md

 # Common Causes *(Corridor Thoughts)*
 - Essential hypertension
 - Secondary hypertension
+	- Obstructive uropathy, renal artery stenosis, chronic pyelonephritis
+	- Glomerulonephritis, diabetic renal disease, polycystic kidney disease
+	- Endocrine disease such as Cushing's syndrome, Conn's syndrome, acromegaly, thyrotoxicosis, myxoedema
+	- Autoimmune disease such as SLE or scleroderma
+- Medications
+	- Corticosteroids, oral contraceptive pill, NSAIDs
+- Catecholamine related
+	- Phaeochromacytoma
+	- Drug overdose (especially cocaine, amphetamines, ecstasy)
+- Medication withdrawal
+	- Abrupt withdrawal from a beta-blocker, clonidine or ACE inhibitor resulting in a rebound hypertensive crisis
+- Drug interaction
+	- MAOI antidepressant in combination with a sympathomimetic or other psychoatcive drug or a food containing tyramine (e.g. cheese or wine)
+- Neurogenic
+	- Anxiety (e.g. white coat hypertension, unexpected/distressing hospital admission)
+	- Raised intracranial pressure (e.g. Cushing's reflex of hypertension and bradycardia)
+	- Cerebral ischaemia (e.g stroke)
+- Other
+	- Preeclampsia
+	- Coarctation of the aorta
+	- Polycytheaemia
+	- Hypercalcaemia
+	- Hyperparathyroidism
+	- Sleep apnoea
+- Other miscellaneous that cause transient ↑ BP: pain, bladder distension, alcohol or nicotine withdrawal, agitation and anxiety
+# Assessment
+## End of Bed
+- The initial appearance often undermines the situation; even a patient with hypertensive encephalopathy may look deceptively well
+## A → E Assessment
+- Blood pressure?
+	- Retake the blood pressure in both arms (lower pressure in one arm can indicate aortic coarctation)
+- Heart rate?
+	- Bradycardia and hypertension in a patient not on beta-blockers ⇒ ? ↑ICP
+	- Tachycardia and hypertension ⇒ catecholamine related cause
+- Respiratory rate?
+	- Dyspnoea may indicate pulmonary oedema with acute LVF → listen at lung bases for confirmatory basal crackles
+# Immediate Management
+- If acutely symptomatic or suggestive of a serious cause:
+	- Call for senior help
+	- Oxygen to maintain the saturation >94%
+	- Attach cardiac monitoring and pulse oximeter to the patient
+	- Establish IV access
+	- Acute lowering of the BP may be required but only when critical hypertensive emergency is diagnosed
+		- The choice of antihypertensive agent otherwise depends on cause of the hypertension, age and medical history
+# Selective History and Chart Review

 # Sources
 1. FRCEM AFTBAFFF, FFSEM MCMMbcF, FACEM ACMMc.
 Marshall & Ruedy’s On Call: Principles & Protocols.
 3rd edition.
 Elsevier; 2016.
 Chapter 19 Hypertension
 # Footnotes